lsst-uk/lsst-ir-fusion/readme.md

  [DMU5](dmu5)      |  Comparisons and diagnostics

-## Tiling
+## Tiling, warping and pixel spaces

 The basic tiles will be set by the HSC public imaging product which should be similar to the LSST version.

-Questions:

-1) do tiles overlap? how do we deal with objects at the edge of the tile?
-2) Do can we specify these tiles?
-RA-dec of corners?
-HealPix?
+The HSC tiles overlap.
+We need to decide whether to warp the VISTA images to HSC/LSST tiles or whether we can merge detection catalogues before measurement and leave the VISTA pixel space as it is.
+If we want to produce chi squared images we will need to warp the VISTA images.

 ## Detection images

 The code should be capable of running on any set of detection images.
 To begin we use i band HSC and Ks band VISTA detection images.
-Eventually we may want to apply all and use flags in a combined catalogue to specify which bands a given object is detected in.
+Eventually we may want to make detection catalogues from every band and or a chi squared image and use flags in a combined catalogue to specify which bands a given object is detected in.